Have you ever felt so angry that you can’t see straight?

 Here are three real-life examples of psychological distancing frequently found in everyday life.

-We’ve all been in a situation (or observed a similar situation) where we find ourselves in a heated debate or argument where the consequences of resorting to undesirable behavior or remarks can have serious consequences.
+We’ve all found ourselves in (or observed ) a heated debate or argument when the consequences of resorting to undesirable behavior or remarks can have serious consequences.

 For example, when in an argument with your partner, you might feel the urge to attack your partner’s character (i.e., an ad hominem attack) rather than address the topic of the argument.
 By relying on this type of retort, you may win the argument – or at least end it – but the long-term consequences are that you might leave your partner feeling bitter and hurt.